Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 However, utilizing one’s voice is also where most of us struggle.

-Whatever the reason, it is vitally important to say what you want to say how you want to say it.
+It’s vitally important to say what you want to say how you want to say it.

 Think of a time when you were most relaxed, perhaps having coffee with a friend and the conversation between the two of you simply flowed with ease.